angel-ibm/datagovernance/docs/index.md

 # Data Governance Workshop

-## Watson Knowledge Catalog

-Welcome to the workshop

-## Provision the service

 ??? abstract "Show me a quick clip"

     ![type:video](videos/v1.mov)

+## Using the Watson Data API to manage the governance artifacts

+The [Watson API](https://cloud.ibm.com/apidocs/watson-data-api) is a [REST](https://en.wikipedia.org/wiki/Overview_of_RESTful_API_Description_Languages) interface that can be very useful in the following situations:

+- Export and import artifacts from local files without the need of navigating through the menus
+- Automate tasks like backups and migrations
+- Interface with other tools and programs that may use the REST interface

-### Get Token
+### Bearer Token

+Obtaining a bearer token and refreshing it when it expires are **mandatory pre-requisites** for all calls.
+The full process is explaned [here](https://cloud.ibm.com/apidocs/watson-data-api#creating-an-iam-bearer-token)

-!!! danger "The token will expire after one hour"
+!!! danger "Bearer tokens issued by the IBM Cloud expire after one hour.
+Remember to obtain a new one regularly"

+The following snippets will generate a bearer token derived from the API key

 === "Python"